Minnesota Court of Appeals sends PolyMet permit back to MPCA

 This is the fourth permit the Court of Appeals has rejected this year.
 In January, the court overturned three permits issued to PolyMet by the Minnesota Department of Natural Resources — a permit to mine and two dam safety permits.

-PolyMet planned to issue a statement Monday.
+PolyMet officials said Monday they are disappointed by the court's ruling and are evaluating their legal options.

+"We demonstrated through the extensive environmental review and permitting process that we can meet or exceed Minnesota's strict standards for nonferrous mines," the company said in a statement.

 A spokesman for the MPCA said the agency was still reviewing the opinion.

 "The Court of Appeals decision today makes it even more clear: the process that granted permits for the PolyMet mine proposal is broken."
 Kathryn Hoffman, Chief Executive Officer of the Minnesota Center for Environmental Advocacy, said in a statement.
 "It's clear that the permits that were issued to PolyMet did not protect human health and the environment, and it's time for our agencies to acknowledge and address that."